RealOfficialKraken/pre-release--Jak3HMPlus/README.md

 ## Leveling System

-The game is designed with an RPG-Inspired leveling system for Jak's Guns, Vehicles, and his overall Hero Level.
+The game is designed with a skill-based leveling system for Jak's Guns, Vehicles, and his overall Hero Level.

 #### Leveling Hero Level
 - Increases HP, Eco containers, and Melee Damage.
 Guns and Vehicles can also be affected at higher levels.
 Slaying enemies and completing missions gains experience in this field.